rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 # Part 2: The multi-type birth-death process

-In the second part of this tutorial we will take geographic provenance of the fossils into account and allow birth, death, and sampling rate to vary across geographic areas.
-To achieve this we will incorporate a migration rate parameter into the model and in addition, we will allow migration rate to vary through time, to acknowledge the observation that the interconnectedness of the geographic areas changes considerably over the course of our sampling interval.
+In the second part of this tutorial we will take geographic provenance of the fossils into account and allow the birth, death, and sampling rates to vary between geographic areas.
+To achieve this we will incorporate a migration rate parameter into the model and in addition, we will allow the migration rate to vary through time, to acknowledge the observation that the interconnectedness of the geographic areas changes considerably over the course of our sampling interval.

-> Create a new folder to run this next analysis.
+> First, create a new folder to run this next analysis.

 ## The Priors Panel

-> Return to the Priors panel in BEAUti.
+> Return to the Priors panel in **BEAUti**.
 Next we're going to extract information about geographic area.
 Expand the tree model options and scroll down to **Type Trait Set**.
 Click **Auto-configure**.
+>
-Select **split on character** and from the drop down menu next to **and take group(s):** select 3.
+> Select **split on character** and from the drop down menu next to **and take group(s):** select 3, leaving the character to split on as **"_"**.
+Click **OK**.

 <figure>
 	<a id="fig:29"></a>